Statistical Mechanics of Support Vector Regression: Real Data Applications

-\emph{Real Data Applications.\textemdash} Although our theory is valid in the self-averaging limit $N\to\infty$ and $\alpha \sim \cO(1)$, we find that it agrees well with experiments when it is applied to real data with finite $P$ and $N$ (see SI.\ref{sec:SI_experimental_details}). \\ To illustrate our theory's applicability to real data, we develop an experiment where the task is to estimate the orientation of grating images from their deep neural network representations.
-We generate grating images with orientations $\theta$ drawn uniformly from $[0,\pi)$, and augment each image with task-irrelevant attributes such as the frequency and phase of gratings (see SI.\ref{sec:SI_experimental_details}).
-We obtain their neural network representations from the hidden layers of a class of ResNet architectures and evaluate them by computing their decoding performance based on optimal $\varepsilon$-SVR. \\ In Fig.\ref{fig:figure5}, we show the optimal $\varepsilon_{opt}$ and generalization error for both randomly initialized models and trained models on natural scenes.
+Although our theory is derived in the self-averaging limit $N\to\infty$ and $\alpha \sim \cO(1)$, we find that it agrees well with experiments when it is applied to real data with finite $P$ and $N$.

+To test the applicability of our theory, we designed an experiment where the task is to decode the orientation of grating images from their deep neural network representations.
+We generated grating images with orientations $\theta$ uniformly sampled from $[0, \pi)$ and augmented them with task-irrelevant attributes such as spatial frequency and phase (see SI.\ref{sec:SI_experimental_details}).
+We extracted their neural network representations from the hidden layers of various ResNet architectures and evaluated their decoding performance using optimal $\varepsilon$-SVR.

+In \figref{fig:figure5}, we show the optimal $\varepsilon_{opt}$ and generalization error for both randomly initialized models and trained models on natural scenes.
 Here, $\varepsilon_{opt}$ is normalized by the range of the decoding interval $L$ such that the case $\varepsilon_{opt}/L > 1$ implies that decoding any orientation is impossible while fitting all training examples.
-For random networks, we find that discriminability improves for deeper layers, while for trained networks, middle layers perform better and discriminability gets worse in deeper layers.
-The observation that early layers of deep networks perform better for simple stimuli like gratings was previously made in \cite{hong2016explicit}.
+For random networks, discriminability improves with depth.
+In contrast, for trained networks, intermediate layers yield better discriminability, which then degrades in deeper layers.
+This trend—where early and middle layers better support decoding of simple stimuli—has also been observed in prior work~\cite{hong2016explicit}.

-Our theory enables the decomposing of generalization error into various spectral properties of the data, providing further insights into why generalization error evolves across the network layers.
-In SI.\ref{sec:SI_spectral_decomposition}, we show that the error mode geometry analysis introduced in \cite{canatar2024spectral} can be directly applied to our theory (see SI.\ref{sec:SI_error_mode_additional} for error mode geometry analysis).
+Our theoretical framework allows the decomposition of generalization error into interpretable spectral components, offering insights into how and why decoding performance evolves across network layers.
+In SI.\ref{sec:SI_spectral_decomposition}, we demonstrate that the error mode geometry framework from~\cite{canatar2024spectral} can be directly applied to our setting (see SI.\ref{sec:SI_additional_experiments} for error mode geometry analysis).